-Application Deadline: Application period has closed.
-Please contact your campus coordinator for more information about where we will traveling for Fall Quarter 2013.
+Application Deadline: Friday, June 27, 2014.
+Please contact your campus coordinator for more information about spending the fall in London.

 London, England Loved and respected for its architecture, theatres, museums, galleries and academic institutions, London has something for everyone.
 Along with earning a full quarter of transferable college credits, students live with British families and immerse themselves in day to day British Life.
 Frequent field trips and travel opportunities enable students to experience the culture and history of this great city as well as the beautiful countryside of England.
 The teaching team tailors courses to the European environment and structures the coursework around several themes common to the locale.

 “Living with an English family made the trip for me.
 It was an experience I will cherish my whole life” -Ryan Smith, 2000

 Classrooms are located in the University of London Union in Bloomsbury.
 Bloomsbury is a fashionable residential quarter for merchants and aristocrats in the 18th century.
 It is very much a university area, with the main buildings of the University of London at its center.
 Bloomsbury also provides a wealth of interesting shops on its side streets as well as numerous restaurants.
 The British Museum is close at hand as are many of the colleges of the University of London.
 Within easy walking distance are Oxford Street, one of London’s main shopping areas, and Soho, Covent Garden and the West End, London’s evening entertainment sector.

 - Classrooms are air-conditioned with whiteboards

 - There is access to audio-visual equipment including LCD projectors, overhead projectors, televisions, US/UK

 - Flexible format ranging from lecture to seminar style